chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 ["@username We're so happy to hear that, Crayton.
 We believe in the best in men and want to use our platform to… '@username Thank you!
 We appreciate your support.', "@username We're so glad you liked it, Aviva.
-Men everywhere are already working to re-write the rules on what it lo… "@username We appreciate your kind words, Jimmy.
+Men everywhere are already working to re-write the rules...
+"@username We appreciate your kind words, Jimmy.
 We're happy to hear you liked our Pure Shave Gel...]

 ```
+Notice the tweets within the brackets?
+The brackets represent the start and end of the list, while the tweets are strings inside.

+### Let's look at what *everyone else* has to say